keboola/developers-docs/integrate/storage/r-client.md

 )
 {% endhighlight %}

-The above command will import the contents of the `myDataFrame` variable into the newly created table, it will also mark the column `id` as a primary key.
+The above command will import the contents of the `myDataFrame` variable into the newly created table.
+It will also mark the `id` column as the primary key.

 ### Example - Exporting data
-If you want to export a table from Storage and import them into R, use the `importTable` function.
-You need to provide an ID (*bucketName.tableName*) of an existing table.
+If you want to export a table from Storage and import it into R, use the `importTable` function.
+Provide the ID (*bucketName.tableName*) of an existing table.

-To export data from the table `old-table` in bucket `in.c-main`, you would use:
+To export data from the `old-table` table in the `in.c-main` bucket, use

 {% highlight PowerShell %}
 client <- SapiClient$new(